 Does your family feel stuck?
 Are you just not enjoying each other anymore?
 Are you able to be flexible and adapt to change or do you struggle with this?

-Families have a structure, rule covered behavior, complex patterns of interaction, individual and system goals, and subsystems within the family system.
+Families have a structure, rule-governed behavior, complex patterns of interaction, individual and system goals, and subsystems within the family system.
 The tendency of a family system (as is the tendencies of all systems) is to create homeostasis, in other words, resist change.

 The trouble with this is that the systems surrounding the family are always changing, as are the individuals in the family.
 Roles, rules, and patterns need to be flexible enough to change and grow to accommodate different developmental periods and different stressors.